Download GS-13 Form

 Can I make additional edits after I upload my manuscript to ProQuest?

-It depends.
-Reviewers may request additional format edits and other information after the upload to ProQuest.
-If the Committee has requested edits to content, the last day of the semester is the final day to submit the edited thesis to the ProQuest ETD Administrator website.
+Candidates may upload revised versions of their manuscripts to ProQuest so long as the GS-13 has not yet been submitted to the Office of Graduate Studies.
+However, the final deadline for content edits is the same as the GS-13 deadline.
+Reviewers may request additional format edits and other information after the final upload to ProQuest.
+Candidates are responsible for notifying their Committee members that requested edits to content are due for upload to the ProQuest ETD Administrator website by the GS-13 deadline (the last Friday of the semester).
 Candidates who do not submit their GS-13 and final content edits by this date risk not completing their theses/dissertations in the current semester.